Learn More: Visitor Visa

 The Faroe Islands may not be the sunniest destination in the world, but it's definitely worth the trip.
 High cliff shores, breathtaking fjords, charming seaside villages, and the passageways through the mountains all make the Faroe Islands an ideal destination for those who are want to go exploring.
 However, before you take a trip to the Faroe Islands, you should know a few things about the visa process.

-The Faroe Islands are a part of the Kingdom of Denmark, but Denmark is not in control of their domestic affairs.
-Plus, you should know that you may have to apply for a visa.
-While the Kingdom of Denmark is a part of the Schengen Area, the Faroe Islands are not, which means that a Schengen visa will not get you in the Faroe Islands.
+The Faroe Islands are part of the Kingdom of Denmark, but Denmark is not in control of their domestic affairs, so you may have to apply for a visa.
+While the Kingdom of Denmark is a part of the Schengen Area, the Faroe Islands are not, which means that a Schengen visa will not be valid for entry to the Faroe Islands.